polkadot-developers/docs-sandbox/source/docs/main-docs/05-design/evm-pallet.md

 To download Frontier, go to https://github.com/paritytech/frontier.

-The Substrate runtime works alongside with the [Ethereum pallet](https://docs.rs/pallet-ethereum) and the [Dynamic Fee pallet](https://docs.rs/pallet-dynamic-fee) to enable the creation of runtimes capable of fully emulating Ethereum block production and transaction processing.
+The Substrate runtime works alongside the [Ethereum pallet](https://docs.rs/pallet-ethereum) and the [Dynamic Fee pallet](https://docs.rs/pallet-dynamic-fee) to enable the creation of runtimes capable of fully emulating Ethereum block production and transaction processing.

 <AccentButton
   text={`Start the Frontier workshop`}